Compliance Deadline for RAY BAUM’s Act was January 6, 2021.

 The Public Service Answering Point (PSAP) must receive a dispatchable location – not just a street address, but enough information to get a first responder to the proper room.

-These requirements go into effect for fixed-location devices, like desk phones, in January 2021.
+These requirements went into effect for fixed-location devices, like desk phones, in January 2021.

 UCaaS and Hosted VoIP providers are affected.
 Plus most other organizations which use telephones in their buildings, from Schools & Colleges, Hotels, to Heavy Industry.

 What’s Your Game Plan?

 For the technical teams running Voice networks, this raises a number of questions: